orsonteodoro/oiledmachine-overlay/SECURITY.md

   Privilege Escalation (PE), Arbitary Code Execution (CE), or two or more classes of vulnerabilities please report it to upstream first privately, especially if upstream has a bug bounty program.
-- The critical to high vulnerability is in the wild and being actively exploited but the vendor is unwilling to fix it.
+- If the vulnerability has a critical to high severity and in the wild and being actively exploited but the vendor is unwilling to fix it.
 It is recommended to discuss in private first.
 DO NOT SEND AN ISSUE REQUEST YET.

 If you make a report, there is a chance it will be ignored or closed so don't be offended.